|

 Koundouros

-is one of many small sandy
+is an area of many small sandy

 beaches which follow the coast beyond Pisses.